 See our FAQs page for the site's requirements.

-This site provides a subscription based online homework service to support the teaching of ICT and Computing in secondary schools.
+This site provides a subscription based online homework service to support the teaching of Computing in secondary schools.

 The materials on the site are targeted at KS3 students.
 Some of our exercises may also be used to support KS4 activities.
-The site exercises are mapped against the level descriptors of the National Curriculum for ICT but they also go beyond these level descriptors in breath and in content.
-For example, the site has exercises to support data representation, hardware, data storage, compression, programming with Logo, Scratch and Python, etc.
+The site exercises are mapped against the descriptors of the National Curriculum for Computing.

 We are committed to adding new material to support the new emphasis on Computing in the school curriculum.

 The site exercises can be printed out to support classroom preparation.
-They also work well as plenary activities.
+They also work well as starters and in plenary activities.
 Students can discuss the material as a class prior to completing the exercises online for homework.